 Having a multi-monitor setup can suck especially when gaming or watching movies on a single screen.
 The other monitors might distract the experience and provides unnecessary lighting.
+Not to mention the extra electricity cost to keep them running even though they are not being meaningfully used.

 In this guide, I’ll show you how to disable secondary monitors when you only want to use the main monitor.
 This guide can be applied for dual, triple, or more monitors.